pytorch/serve/docs/large_model_inference.md

 For large model inference the model needs to be split over multiple GPUs.
 There are different modes to achieve this split which usually include pipeline parallel (PP), tensor parallel or a combination of these.
 Which mode is selected and how the split is implemented depends on the implementation in the utilized framework.
-TorchServe allows users to utilize any framework for their model deployment and tries to accomodate the needs of the frameworks through flexible configurations.
+TorchServe allows users to utilize any framework for their model deployment and tries to accommodate the needs of the frameworks through flexible configurations.
 Some frameworks require to execute a separate process for each of the GPUs (PiPPy, Deep Speed) while others require a single process which get assigned all GPUs (vLLM).
 In case multiple processes are required TorchServe utilizes [torchrun](https://pytorch.org/docs/stable/elastic/run.html) to set up the distributed environment for the worker.
 During the setup `torchrun` will start a new process for each GPU assigned to the worker.